devksingh4/devksingh4/README.md

 For more information on my current projects (aside from those on GitHub), please visit my website [here](https://devksingh.com).

-To see my Résumé, please click [here](https://devksingh.com/resume).
+To see my résumé, please click [here](https://devksingh.com/resume).

 To contact me, you can fill out the form on my website, or email me at `dev at devksingh.com`.